 Another criticism of environmental protection is that environmental regulations reduce GDP growth rates.
-Some studies support this argument.
 For example, a comprehensive analysis of the Clean Air Act in the United States estimated that economic output in 1990 was about 1 percent lower than it would have been without the policy.
-The aggregate macroeconomic loss from the Act over the period 1973-1990 was estimated to be about \$1 trillion.39 However, such findings contradict more recent analysis.
-For example, a 2017 OECD report, argues that integrating measures to tackle climate change into regular economic policy will have a positive impact on economic growth over the medium and long term.40
+The aggregate macroeconomic loss from the Act over the period 1973-1990 was estimated to be about \$1 trillion.39 However, the central estimate of the 1973-1990 benefits was \$22 trillion, primarily due to reduced air pollution deaths-indicating a benefit-cost ratio of 22:1.
+Weighting any economic costs that might result from environmental regulation against the benefits of the regulations, a 2017 OECD report argues that integrating measures to tackle climate change into regular economic policy will have a positive impact on economic growth over the medium and long term.40 approaches to supplement or replace GDP.
+These alternatives offer a more comprehensive framework for fully assessing the impacts of environmental regulations on social well-being.

-In any case, any economic costs that might exist must be assessed against the benefits of the regulations.
-When an estimate of the Clean Air Act benefits was made, it was found that the central estimate of the 1973-1990 benefits was \$22 trillion, or a benefit-cost ratio of 22:1.
 So while some studies find a slight negative impact of environmental regulation on economic growth as traditionally measured, we need a more complete analysis to determine its overall effect on social well-being.
-As we saw in Chapter 8, GDP was never intended to measure social well-being, and economists have developed alternative national accounting approaches to supplement or replace GDP.
-These alternatives offer a more comprehensive framework for fully assessing the impacts of environmental regulations on social well-being.
+As we saw in Chapter 8, GDP was never intended to measure social well-being, and economists have developed alternative national accounting